16 Spritz Cocktails: Recipes and Tips

 - Fill a wine glass with ice cubes

-- Add Lillet Blanc and parts club soda
+- Add Lillet Blanc and top with club soda

 - Garnish with an orange slice and serve